 1. Do you really need a management consultant?

 Management consultants are excited by innovation, change, variety, senior stakeholder management and really “making a difference” to an enterprise.
 The role being filled needs to offer most of these aspects now and, most importantly, for the foreseeable future.
-Consultants won’t want a job wherein 12 months time it’s just business as usual.
+Consultants won’t want a job where in 12 months time it’s just “business as usual” or change has stalled.
+Indeed BAU is a term of disdain used my many consultants!
 A frequent complaint from management consultants who have made the move and are now having second thoughts is that they were hired to act as “disruptive” change agents but there isn’t the will or (most importantly) enough executive-level backing and consensus to achieve this change.

 2. Where next?

 Many management consultants are very ambitious.
 They accept that their route into corporate life may be via a consulting type role but they will want to be convinced that there is career progression.
 That could be into a more senior role in the same area or into another corporate function but it needs to be clearly moving the career forward and also positioning them for future growth.
-Ideally, an employer should be able to point to reassuring examples of other former consultants who have followed similar moves.
+Ideally, an employer should be able to point to reassuring examples of other former consultants who have made similar moves into their business.

 The best management consultants are humble and used to a role interacting with a wide range of people.
 That said they will also be used to working with and learning from very bright, fast track top performers and will need to be in an environment which has at least a sprinkling of these whom they may come across in their day to day work.
 Ideally, these may be people who can act as coaches and mentors too, as this will be important once they are on board.
 This is the norm in their current environment.